trifectatechfoundation/trifectatech-website/content/initiatives/codegen.md

 ### What's next

 The current initial work shows that there is room for improvement.
-While outperforming C is impossible, even a shift from slightly slower to slightly faster for certain performance-critical applications, would significantly improve Rust's story and, more importantly, its impact.
-We believe the gap with C can be closed if we can better use Rust's advantages over C, i.e., having access to more information about how the compiler can optimize.
+While outperforming C is impossible in general, improving the performance of foundational systems libraries written in Rust furthers adoption, and hence the spreading of Rust's advantages like memory safety and portability.
+We believe the gap with C can be closed if we can better use Rust's advantages over C, e.g., having more information about the program that can be used to optimize.

 In the next phase, a coordinated effort is needed to make Rust faster than C. We by no means think that we can do this alone.
 While a considerable effort, initial investigation indicates this a realistic goal and one where the expected effort is relatively small in comparison to the impact of the outcome.